ghc-proposals/ghc-proposals/proposals/0054-kind-signatures.rst

      type <name_1> , ... , <name_n> :: <kind>

    (where ``n >= 1``) It is distinguishable from a type synonym by the lack of an ``=`` on the line.
-A type-level declaration with a top-level kind signature may use polymorphic recursion;
+A type-level declaration with a standalone kind signature may use polymorphic recursion;
    one without is considered to have an inferred kind and may not use polymorphic recursion.
 One signature can apply to many names, just like a type signature.

    The kind given is checked against the declaration of the type.
 All kind generalization is done before ever examining the full declaration, just like how GHC treats type signatures.

-   Associated types may not be given top-level kind signatures.
+   Associated types may not be given standalone kind signatures.
 (See "Costs and Drawbacks" for discussion.)

    Unlike type signatures, the type variables brought into scope in a type-level kind signature do *not* scope over the type definition.